-E. RESPONSIBILITIES OF ORDERING, INTERMEDIARY AND BENEFICIARY FINANCIAL INSTITUTIONS
+D. RESPONSIBILITIES OF ORDERING, INTERMEDIARY AND BENEFICIARY FINANCIAL INSTITUTIONS INCLUDING MVTS

-Ordering financial institution
+Ordering (debtor) financial institution

-- 11. The ordering financial institution should ensure that qualifying wire transfers contain required and accurate originator information, and required beneficiary information. - 12.
-The ordering financial institution should ensure that cross-border wire transfers below any applicable threshold contain the name of the originator and the name of the beneficiary and an account number for each, or a unique transaction reference number. - 13.
-The ordering financial institution should maintain all originator and beneficiary information collected, in accordance with Recommendation 11. - 14.
-The ordering financial institution should not be allowed to execute the wire transfer if it does not comply with the requirements specified above.
+- 20. The ordering financial institution should ensure that cross-border payments or value transfers above the de minimis threshold contain required and accurate originator information, and required beneficiary information. - 21.
+The ordering financial institution should ensure that cross-border payments or value transfers below the de minimis threshold contain the name of the originator and the beneficiary and an account number for each, or a unique transaction reference number. - 22.
+The ordering financial institution should maintain all originator and beneficiary information collected, in accordance with Recommendation 11. - 23.
+The ordering financial institution should not be allowed to execute the payments or value transfer if it does not comply with the requirements specified above.